-Optimizing High-Rare Scintillation Data Downlinks in Radio Occultations
+Optimizing High-Rate Scintillation Data Downlinks in Radio Occultations

 Tibor Durgonics, NOAA SWPC / CIRES; Paul Strauss, Margaret Chen, Endawoke Yizengaw, The Aerospace Corporation; Jun Wang, CIRES; Dominic Fuller-Rowell, NOAA SWPC / CIRES; Tzu-Wei Fang, NOAA SWPC